vPeteWalker/midway/failure/failure.rst

 There are two example scenarios you can run to demonstrate the cluster resiliency during this event:

    - BASIC: Create two VMs, one on the host that is running on the host you are simulating the NIC failure on, one on a host that will remain untouched.
-Begin a continuous ping between these VMs prior to issuing the failover command via SSH, and observe that there are no lost pings or X-Ray VM interruption post-NIC failover.
+Begin a continuous ping between these VMs prior to issuing the shutdown command via SSH, and observe that there are no lost pings.
+Creating VMs is oulined in :ref:`vmmanage`

    - RECOMMENDED: Use X-ray to run OLTP or VDI workload.
+Setup of X-Ray is oulined in :ref:`xray`

 .. note::